L’Oréal Blackett is a professional journalist, magazine editor, presenter and broadcaster based in Manchester.

 And of course, there’s the presenting.
 Often described as a ‘giggler’ and a professional chatterbox, L’Oréal’s enthusiastic, bubbly yet researched presenting style has seen her land live presenting gigs for Selfridges (Roland Mouret, Rix0), Harvey Nichols, Topshop and more.
 L’Oréal Blackett is also a recently appointed Bumble ambassador, hosting events throughout Manchester to help women connect.
 She’s also a regular weekly guest on BBC Radio Manchester for The Dead Good Show, discussing everything from politics, to dating, to annoying neighbours.
 There’s even a huge BBC billboard with her face on it at Piccadilly station.
 Blimey.

-If you’ve read to end of this frankly cringe bio - written in the third person by L’Oréal herself - thank you, I appreciate it.
+If you’ve read to the end of this frankly cringe bio - written in the third person by L’Oréal herself - thank you, I appreciate it.